 Top Classic and Collectors Car Auction Houses

-Most million-dollar cars are sold by RM Sotheby’s, Gooding and Bonhams and these three also dominate the $10-million-plus market.
-Bonhams have sold the most-expensive car ever but RM Sotheby’s have sold the most cars for more than $10 million.
+Most million-dollar cars are sold by RM Sotheby’s, Gooding, and Bonhams and these three also dominate the $10-million-plus market.

-The battle of the auction houses for selling $10-million-plus cars shapes out as follows (August 2016):
+The battle of the auction houses for selling $10-million-plus cars shapes out as follows (mid-November 2023):

 - 1 – H&H

 The Monterey classic car week in mid-August in California generally is the best time for high auction prices.
-Two-thirds of the $10-million-plus results were achieved at these auctions that include Monterey (RM Sotheby’s), Pebble Beach (Gooding) and Quail Lodge (Bonhams).
+Two-thirds of the $10-million-plus results were achieved at these auctions including Monterey (RM Sotheby’s), Pebble Beach (Gooding), and Quail Lodge (Bonhams).
 Only a quarter of the $10-million-plus cars were sold at auctions outside the USA.

 This listing takes only nominal prices into account.
 If adjusted prices are used, probably only four further cars would be added to the list of cars selling for more than $10 million:

-The listing also exclude non-traditional auctions, e.g. a 1965 Ferrari 275 GTB Competizione Clienti sold for a reported $12 million a the Rick Cole online auction during Monterey week 2014.
+The listing also excludes non-traditional auctions, e.g. a 1965 Ferrari 275 GTB Competizione Clienti sold for a reported $12 million a the Rick Cole online auction during Monterey week 2014.

-For a More Detailed Description of These Cars See
+For More Detailed Descriptions of These Cars See

 - Cars Sold for Over $20 Million – The Most-Expensive Cars Ever

-- Cars Sold for $15 to $20 Million – all Italian but not only Ferraris
+- Cars Sold for $15 to $20 Million – mostly Italian (but not only Ferraris) and two Brits

-- Cars Sold for $12 to $15 Million – including the most-expensive American car ever
+- Cars Sold for $12 to $15 Million – including the most expensive Ford ever

 - Cars Sold for $10 to $12 Million – a mixed bunch of great marques